FuelLabs/fuels-rs/docs/src/providers/short-lived.md

 ## Fuel-core lib

-The `fuel-core-lib` is a feature defined in the `fuels` library, allowing us to run a `fuel-core` node without installing the `fuel-core` binary on the local machine.
+The `fuel-core-lib` is a feature that allows us to run a `fuel-core` node without installing the `fuel-core` binary on the local machine.
 Using the `fuel-core-lib` feature flag entails downloading all the dependencies needed to run the fuel-core node.

 ```rust,ignore
 fuels = { version = "0.43.0", features = ["fuel-core-lib"] }